Do I Need Larger Propane Tanks for RV Boondocking?

 Well first off I won’t judge you by the size of your propane tanks!
 There are many people out here boondocking just fine with 20# tanks.
-I personally have two 30# tanks on my trailer with a 20# tank that I carry for a spare.
+I pstarted with two 30# tanks on my trailer with a 20# tank that I would carry for a spare.
 A 20# tank on my trailer will last about a week when the temperatures get down to the 30’s at night and up into the 50’s during the day.
-There is nothing worse than running completely out of propane on a cold night in the perfect boondocking site.
+There is nothing worse than running completely out of propane on a cold night in the perfect boondocking site!

 All propane tanks greater than 4# have to be certified and dated with either a stamp or sticker to let you know when the certification expires.
 A new tank will be certified for 12 years, re certified tanks are good for 5 years.
 You would be wise to check the date before you purchase new tanks, you might find old stock.
 No one is allowed to fill a tank out of certification so it is a great idea to check the end of certification date.
 The cost to recertify propane tanks vary quite a bit, I have seen some advertised at $9 and some at $80.
 There seems to be contradicting information about if the valve is required so I would suggest shopping around before your tank is out of certification.

 The best price on propane is filling vs exchanging.
-Costco and Tractor Supply have had the best price per gallon that I have seen, but not all locations have propane.
-Every campground that I have seen fills propane tanks or has a truck that comes one day a week to fill your tanks, not the best price but it is very convenient.
+Costco and Tractor Supply have had the best price per gallon that I have found, but not all locations have propane.
+Most campgrounds that I have seen fills propane tanks or has a truck that comes one day a week to fill your tanks, not the best price but it is very convenient.